 Qualitative Research Methods

-A detailed description of the major qualitative research methods is given below.
+A detailed description of the major qualitative approaches to collecting data is given below.

 In-depth Interview